cea-trust-platform/trust-code/README.md

     $> cd TRUST-1.8.3
     $> wget ftp://ftp.cea.fr/pub/TRUST/externalpackages/externalpackages-1.8.3.tar
     $> tar xf externalpackages-1.8.3.tar
-    $> ./configure $OPTIONS
+    $> ./configure -help # To see the possible configure options.
+On various OS, we configure TRUST with OPTIONS -force_provided_mpich (DO NOT use it on HPC clusters!)
+    $> ./configure $OPTIONS  # At the end of configure, file env/machine.env will be created.
+You can then edit it and some others (env/make.linux*) to change some default values.
     $> make

-To see the available OPTIONS, run

-    $> ./configure -help

-Warning: Check carefully the MPI version you want to use for parallel computing before installing the code, especially onto a HPC cluster.
+**Warning:** Check carefully the MPI version you want to use for parallel computing before installing the code, especially onto a HPC cluster.

 Run the following command, mpicxx should be found into the bin directory of the MPI version you plan to use:

     $> type mpicxx

 ### **Second method**